-The exact cause of visual snow is completely unknown.
+The exact cause is completely unknown.
 Many refer to the condition as an anomaly or as a phenomenon.
 But it isn’t as rare as you’d think.
 Because there has been little research done on the subject, the number of people living with visual snow is unknown, but more and more sufferers are spreading the word.

 Aside from the Eye on Vision Foundation, plenty of other groups on Facebook exist for those with visual snow to share their stories and get help.
 It may affect a small portion of our country’s vast population, but it is by no means an anomaly.

 A phenomenon perhaps, but definitely not an anomaly.

-Fortunately, some brave experts have gone against their colleagues to research visual snow and its cause or causes.
+Fortunately, some brave experts have gone against their colleagues to research the condition and its cause or causes.

 Though the exact cause of this abnormality is not known, experts have a hunch that it may be due to something neuritis.
 People who suffer from Lyme disease are likely to suffer from something neuritis as a result of the disease.
 More research about the link between visual snow and Lyme disease is hopefully underway.

-Another factor thought to be causing visual snow is prescription medication.
-One report is claiming that visual snow could be a side effect of taking certain medications.
+Another factor thought to cause visual snow is prescription medication.
+One report claims that the symptoms could be a side effect of taking certain medications.
 However, there is little evidence to support this hypothesis.

-As of now, there is no treatment available for visual snow other than simply learning to live with it.
+As of now, there is no treatment available other than simply learning to live with it.
 However, some doctors say that medication can help, but, once again, there is little evidence to support this claim.
 Knowing the cause is the first step in finding a cure or treatment.
 Until then, there isn’t much medical experts can do for those with visual snow.

-Rare conditions like visual snow will diminish the quality of life of those whom it affects.
+Rare conditions like this will diminish the quality of life of those whom it affects.
 The more research that is done, the more lives we can improve through the power of better sight.